 Be safe, be well and we hope to see you back on the water shortly.
 Our fishing season got pretty well gouged by Covid last year during the fishing closures in the height of spring lake season so I've got gaggles of new chironomid patterns just begging to go for a dip soon!

-If steelhead aren’t your game, the Skwalas and BWO’s are coming off on the Yakima and it could be worth your while to head east for a few days.
-We just got a big order of new euro nymphs patterns in as well, so if you want to give that a shot on the Yak as well, we’ve got the goods.
+If steelhead aren't your game, the Skwalas and BWO's are coming off on the Yakima and it could be worth your while to head east for a few days.
+We just got a big order of new euro nymphs patterns in as well, so if you want to give that a shot on the Yak, we've got some trick new patterns to take for a swim.
 The lower Skagit below the Memorial Hwy. bridge in Mount Vernon to the mouth opened March 1st for trout/char.
-Make sure you’ve got some BH Chum Babies, black or olive BH Woolly Buggers and Rolled Muddlers on hand.
+Make sure you've got some BH Chum Babies, black or olive BH Woolly Buggers and Rolled Muddlers on hand.
 This is a super fun spring fishery on a 4, 5 or 6 weight, though shore access can be limited.